How to Go Plastic Free

 The Anana computer store in Phnom Penh has a recycling bin for batteries!

 Tired of carrying heavy 20L bottles of water?
 Easy to use water filters are available in lots of places for around $20.
 In Siem Reap go to the Preah Vihear Pharmacy (various locations), for the best price in Phnom Penh, Central Market or Russian Market.

 We’re always looking for eager and committed people or teams to join us in creating change across the country.
 The minimum volunteer period is 4 weeks, with a preferred minimum commitment of 3 months.
 Long term volunteers are also very welcome.

-We have roles in administration, accounting, graphic design, event management, sales, training, photography and videography and research.
+We have roles in administration, accounting, graphic design, event management, fundraising, sales, training, photography and videography and research.

 You need to be:

 - committed to adopting a plastic-free or zero-waste lifestyle

 - foreign volunteers: need to be flexible, adaptable and willing to work hard.
 Things operate in a different style and pace in Cambodia to many other countries.
 You will require a work permit to volunteer with us.